About

 Personally...

-I’m a white, queer, cis-gendered, able-bodied, and educated elder woman;
+I’m a white, queer, cisgender, and educated elder woman;

-I lived my adult life in the mid-Atlantic and DC areas, retiring to Cape Cod in Massachusetts.
+lived adult life in the mid-Atlantic, and retired to Cape Cod.

-Across my lifetime, I have embraced my evolving faith and fluid sexuality,
+Across my lifetime, I’ve embraced my evolving faith and fluid sexuality,

 as chronicled in my recent memoir,